Structural constraints to compare phenomenal experience: The partial ordered experiential structure

 \subsection{Experiential trajectories}

 The most general case of experiential comparison (i.e. $d\leq e$, intra and inter-species simultaneously), yields very complicated diagrams.
 For simplicity, we will focus on $d=e$.

-The partial order in definition \ref{deforder} can be extended to account for experiential trajectories, or flow of experience (depending on the interpretation), by introducing mappings $f_j$ that take one operation $\otimes$ of index $j$ and transform it into a $\odot$ operation.
+The partial order in definition \ref{deforder} can be extended to account for experiential trajectories, or flow of experience, by introducing mappings $f_j$ that take one operation $\otimes$ of index $j$ and transform it into a $\odot$ operation.
 This partial order allows us to define the following\footnote{To simplify the notation, we sometimes use lowercase letters $x$ and $y$ to denote multilayers of $\mathcal{G}^{\otimes C}$.}.

 \begin{defn} Let the mapping $f_{j}\colon \mathcal{G}^{\otimes C}\to \mathcal{G}^{\otimes C}$:

 for $j=1,\dots,d-1$.
 We say that $x,y\in \mathcal{G}^{\otimes C}$ are \emph{comparable through $f_j$} if $f_j(x)=y$. \end{defn}